 Virtual Meeting Facilitation & Engagement

 More than just knowing how to join a Zoom call, this skill involves actively facilitating productive virtual meetings.
-It includes setting clear agendas, managing participant engagement (e.g., using polls, breakout rooms, interactive whiteboards), ensuring equitable participation, and effectively summarizing outcomes.
+It includes setting clear agendas, managing participant engagement using polls, breakout rooms, or interactive whiteboards like Miro or Mural, ensuring equitable participation, and effectively summarizing outcomes.
 For leaders, it also means fostering a sense of connection and psychological safety in a virtual setting, combating “Zoom fatigue” with strategic planning and empathetic leadership.

 Project Management & Workflow Platforms